 Today, Global Health problems, issues, and concerns transcend national boundaries and require cooperative actions and solutions.
 We live in a closely linked world, where the globalization of commerce, communications, and travel magnifies both problems and opportunities.
 For human health, knowledge and technology can connect us and support prevention and treatment surveillance.
 However, the rapid movement of people, infectious disease, contaminated food, polluted water and air, and toxic substances across national borders brings increased health risks.
 Many individuals have a passion to address these global challenges, and a sense of urgency to promote social justice, and Global Health provides the training to meet these complex health challenges.

 The Global Health minor will be available to declare starting Fall 2021.
 A minimum of 18 units is required to complete the Global Health Minor.
-Students in the BS with a major in Public Health are not eligible to declare the Global Health minor units toward the public health degree.
+Students in the BS with a major in Public Health are not eligible to declare the Global Health minor.

 Required courses (15 units):

 - HPS 302 - Introduction to Program Evaluation in Global Health (3) *starting Fall 2022

 - HPS 409 - Global Water, Sanitation, and Hygiene (WaSH) (3)